Leyton Buzzard

 Arthur Byrne (born 14 September 1997), better known by his ring name Leyton Buzzard, is an English professional wrestler.
-He is currently signed to Insane Championship Wrestling (ICW), where he is a currently the ICW World Heavyweight Champion, and a one-time Zero-G Champion.
+He is best known for his work in Insane Championship Wrestling where he is a former ICW World Heavyweight Champion, and a one-time Zero-G Champion.
+He currently working for Big Japan Pro-Wrestling.
 He was previously a child actor on stage and screen, and was one of the twelve potential Olivers on the BBC talent show I'd Do Anything, making the final eight.

 Acting career

 Byrne first became involved in acting at the age of eight, and was encouraged by his parents who had seen their son sing along to Disney classics.
 A year later, his first role was when a production of Chitty Chitty Bang Bang came to Bristol, and he played the role of Jeremy Potts.
 Following this, he would be continuously working stage shows until 2008, when he appeared on the BBC talent show I'd Do Anything as a potential Oliver.
 On the show, he had a lead vocal on week three, singing "Teamwork", a song from Chitty Chitty Bang Bang.
 He made the final eight, and was eliminated in week nine, alongside four other boys.
 Byrne did in fact end up playing Oliver after his time on the show, at the Playhouse Theatre in July 2008.
 He later attended acting classes at the Sylvia Young Theatre School.

 Byrne also had minor roles on film and television before his professional wrestling career, including playing the younger version of Martin McCreadie's character on The Five.